-Claim: President Kennedy called himself a jelly donut in his famous 1963 speech in Berlin, Germany.
+Claim: President John F. Kennedy called himself a jelly donut in his famous 1963 speech in Berlin, Germany.

 The grammatical debate hinges on the article ein.
 In German, saying that you are a resident of an area generally dismisses the article prior to the noun, much as in the English sentence “I am American.”
 By calling himself “ein Berliner”

-instead of merely "Berliner," Kennedy was, according to some, referring to himself as the pastry and not as a person.
+instead of merely “Berliner,” Kennedy was, according to some, referring to himself as the pastry and not as a person.
 In the Times article, it is even claimed that the audience immediately made this association and began to giggle.
-(Viewers of the video taken of the speech can quickly debunk this aspect of the legend themselves, however.)
+Viewers of the video taken of the speech can quickly debunk that aspect of the legend themselves, however:

 Claims of laughter during the speech itself are actually heard in response to Kennedy’s joking remark, “I appreciate my interpreter